-We hear it time and again that education is a crucial tool for the youth, to not only discover themselves but to learn how and why they need to coexist with the other.
+Education is a crucial tool for the youth, to not only discover themselves but to learn how and why they need to coexist with each other.
+In Israel, where living conditions and school systems are racially segregated, Universities and colleges serve as the first and primary platform for Jewish and Palestinian youth to interact with one another.
 According to Prof. Manuel Trajtenberg, Chairman of the CHE’s Planning and Budgeting Committee: “If there is a single place where the fragmented Israeli society can become a shared society, I think this place is a university campus."

+Freedom and occupation, terrorism and liberation mean different things for different people.
+To what extent colleges and Universities simply integrate the minority voice to the majority, rather than truly empowering communities that are often in the peripheries i.e. youth, women, minorities, etc. - is the next task at hand.
 But all this does not happen in a day or two of special workshops and holidays.
-Re-engaging mainstream pedagogy to develop the very peripheries of classroom discussions, research papers and academic exercises, is pivotal to see how diverse the historical, political and socio-cultural narratives that each student brings are all interwoven together.
+Re-engaging mainstream pedagogy to develop classroom discussions, research papers and academic exercises, is pivotal to see how diverse the historical, political and socio-cultural narratives that each student brings are all interwoven together.

 Regine Guevara is a peace activist from the Philippines.
 Raised Christian, with Jewish ancestry, and a student of Islam, she is currently a fellow for the UN Sustainable Development Solutions Network's Local Pathways Fellowship Program and the Volunteers Head of the Committee for ASEAN Youth Cooperation.
 She completed an MA in Conflict Resolution from Brandeis University, and the Program on Negotiation of Harvard Law School.